Arlington, Texas: Local

 The Arlington City Council has been presided over by Mayor Jim Ross since June 2021, following the 6-year incumbency of Mayor Jeff Williams.
 The Arlington City Council is composed of the Mayor and eight City Council members.
 Elections are conducted every May with runoffs in June, with an exception for a November and December election and runoff in 2020 due to the COVID-19 pandemic.
 City Officials are officially elected non-partisan, although many are affiliated with political parties outside of official capacity.
-The Mayor/Council Members are subject to a combined maximum of three 2-year terms.
+Prior to 2022, the Mayor/Council Members were subject to a combined maximum of three 2-year terms.
+In 2022, a proposition passed to increase the 2-year terms to 3-year terms.

 City Council Members as of August 2024: